 ManichaeanFounded by Persian prophet Mani (216274 AD), who was born an Elkasaite* and influenced by Zoroastrianism and possibly a former Valentinian named Bardaisan, Manichaeism was a wildly popular religion heavily influenced by and based in Gnosticism along with the aforementioned Zoroastrianism as well as Christianity and even Buddhism.
 So popular, in fact, that it covered from Rome to China, contended with Christianity for the spiritual control of Asia Minor and the status of successor to paganism, and only disappeared when Christianity, Islam and the Chinese religions ganged up on it from all sides.
-Its doctrine was significantly different from Syriac-Egyptian Gnosticism: it postulated humanity and the universe were created during a series of battles (or "creations", in a multiple sense) between God and Satan, who would have been actually two opposing and non-omnipotent twin deities, equivalent to God and Satan.
-They believed matter was mostly neutral instead of evil by itself, but it had been used by evil to trap sparks of God's light in Adam and his sons, and Jesus Christ and Mani (as well as Zoroaster and Buddha) had been sent to teach them to get free through gnosis.
+Its doctrine was significantly different from Syriac-Egyptian Gnosticism: it postulated humanity and the universe were created during a series of battles (or "creations", in a multiple sense) between God and Satan, who would have been actually two opposing and non-omnipotent twin deities.
+Manichaeans believed matter was mostly neutral instead of evil by itself, but it had been used by Satan to trap sparks of God's light in Adam and his sons, so Jesus Christ and Mani (as well as Zoroaster and Buddha) had been sent to teach them to get free through gnosis.

 PaulicianA Christian-turned-Gnostic school created in the Byzantine Empire by Paul, Bishop of Antiochy.
 Paulicians were often mistaken for an offshoot of Manichaeism, but this was actually a Berserk Button for them, as they looked down at Mani and his Pagan eclecticism due to Paulicianism's Christian heritage (a rather hypocritical sentiment, as Paulicians themselves rejected nearly all Christian symbols and doctrines).
 Although they resembled Manichaeans by teaching that there were two opposing deities, the Good Spirit and the Evil Spirit, they ascribed the creation of the material world exclusively to the latter, and thus believed matter was an evil trap Jesus Christ had been chosen (not sent, but chosen, as an "adoptive" son of God) to preach against.
-Although persecuted, Paulicians survived through History under in diminutive communities, and it seems they were still active in 19th Century before merging back with Christianity.
+Paulicians were theologically tough: their sect survived through History in diminutive communities, and it seems there were some vestigial forms until 19th Century before merging back with Christianity.